pablogalve/EA_Swap/README.md

 However, this is a very general analysis so we'll have to go deeper in order to get reliable results.

 ### Round 2
+We make a deeper backtest analysis based on the previous results.

+## Disclaimer
+This code is disclosed publicly for educational purposes only.
+It is expected that this EA has a low scalability and may have divergence due to lower liquidity and bigger spreads in the foreign exchange markets at open/close times.
+There may also be differences between backtests/demo and live accounts due to slippage.
+The swap used in the backtest is the actual swap and not the historic one, so results can't be considered.
+Use at your own risk.
+I'm not responsible for any financial loss or damage caused by the use of this software.